Memory:

 Memory

-Two modules of RAM the laptop in the next person's hand
+Two modules of RAM in the laptop in the next person's hand

-The part of your computer that enables quick data access is referred to as "memory."
+The part of your computer that enables quick data access is called "memory."
 This part might be recognized as DRAM or dynamic random-access memory.
-Many tasks carried out by your computer involve accessing data held in its short-term memory.
-Editing a document, loading apps, and web browsing are a few instances of such actions.
-The amount of RAM that is placed on your computer affects the speed and performance of your system.
+Many tasks your computer carries involve accessing data held in its short-term memory.
+Editing a document, loading apps, and web browsing are a few such actions.
+The amount of RAM placed on your computer affects the speed and performance of your system.

 Also Read: How to Shut Down Laptop through Keyboard in Windows 10 or 11